Bikossor/Arrowhead/README.md

 # JOSH (JavaScript Object Style Helper)
 A vanilla JavaScript helper to parse JSON into CSS.

+## Why using JOSH?
+JOSH is a great helper for any web-project which uses CSS.
+With JOSH you can include your CSS either as JSON or as a string right into your HTML or JavaScript without having an additional server-request for your CSS.
+The result is that you just have to keep track to fewer files and even the performance of your web-project benefits too.

 ## Getting started

 ### Requirements